Traewelling/traewelling/API_CHANGELOG.md

 ---

+# 2026-05-06

+**`PUT /api/v1/settings/profile` now supports partial updates:**
+All fields are now optional.
+Only the fields present in the request body will be updated, omitted fields are left unchanged.
+The `email` field is no longer accepted by this endpoint.
+Use `PUT /api/v1/settings/email` to update the email address.
+`password` is only required when the account already has one set.

 # 2026-04-18
 Admin-status-endpoints now adhere to our standard API conventions and use camelCase and components.
 No backwards compatibility will be kept for the old endpoints, so please update your code accordingly.